pkjamadagni2023/google-cloud/Google_Cloud_Engineer.md

 ASSOCIATE CLOUD ENGINEER CERTIFICATION STUDY MATERIAL

 BEFORE CLOUD
-1. Ahead of time planning
+1. Ahead of time planning.
-2. Peak cloud provisioning - Buy infrastructure everytime prior to peak load usage
+2. Peak cloud provisioning - Buy infrastructure everytime prior to peak load usage.
-3. .
-High cost of procurement
+3. High cost of procurement.

 AFTER CLOUD
-1. Renting resources when needed and releasing back when not in use
+1. Renting resources when needed and releasing back when not in use.
-2. Personally, no need to maitain the physical data center
+2. Personally, no need to maitain the physical data center.

 REGIONS AND ZONES
 1. Farther the region higher the latency (Slowness)